rackerlabs/docs-offerings/docs/api-reference/methods/get-offerings.rst

 Response
 --------

-The request has the following body parameters.
+The response has the following body parameters.

 .. list-table::
    :widths: 15 10 30